When to use will-change without memory leaks

 Progressive memory growth on the GPU process during long scroll sessions or heavy animations.
 On low-end mobile devices, this escalates to Out-Of-Memory crashes.
 In Chrome DevTools, the Memory timeline shows GPU Memory climbing continuously without returning to baseline after animations complete.

 The cause: will-change forces the browserβs compositor thread to allocate a dedicated GPU texture (a backing store) for the targeted element.
 If will-change is applied statically β in a stylesheet rather than dynamically β that texture is allocated at page load and never released.
 It remains in VRAM for the entire page lifetime, even when the element is never animated again.
+Every retained texture eats into a finite pool; the ceiling and eviction behavior are covered in hardware acceleration limits.

 This is a compositor-side leak.
 It bypasses the JavaScript heap and is invisible to performance.memory.usedJSHeapSize.
 The only reliable place to observe it is in the DevTools GPU memory timeline or chrome://memory-internals.